HolyBlackCat/cpp-tutorials/tooling/articles/compiling_in_terminal.md

 Open Notepad (or any other text editor such as Visual Studio Code; not Word though!).

-Create a new file and paste following C++ code into it: (or the one from your book)
+Create a new file and paste following C++ code into it: (or any example from your book)
 ```cpp
 #include <iostream>